paulinshek/cryptic-colab/README.md

 A project to allow multiple users to collaborate remotely on crosswords

+## Prerequisites

+Go v.1.14.2

 ## Project Structure

 ```
 /bin
-/src
 /cmd
 	main.go <- our main project file
 /internal
 	/pkg <- will contain any internal packages (for use only within this project)
-	/pkg <- will contain any non-internal packages (for use within and without of this project)
+/pkg <- will contain any non-internal packages (for use within and without of this project)]
 makefile
 README.md
 ```